 For an easy fun food for Halloween, try this The Scream cheese Halloween appetizer.
 It’s perfect for your Halloween party.

-watch this quick video how to make a Halloween appetizer
+quick video how to make the Halloween appetizer

 tips on making The Scream cheese